therealwolf42/blacklist/README.md

 # Smartsteem.com Blacklist

-Adding new users is possible by editing the `list.txt` via [PR](https://github.com/smartsteem/blacklist/pulls)
+Adding new accounts is possible by editing the `list.txt` via [PR](https://github.com/smartsteem/blacklist/pulls)

 The following attributes are required.